kubermatic/docs/content/kubermatic/main/architecture/supported-providers/kubevirt/kubevirt.en.md

 this allows us to spread Virtual Machine equally across a cluster.

+#### Customize Scheduling Behavior

 However, it is possible to change the default behaviour and create your own topology combined with Node Affinity Presets.
 You can do it by expanding *ADVANCED SCHEDULING SETTINGS* on the initial nodes dashboard page.

 ![Instance Types and Preferences](/img/kubermatic/main/architecture/supported-providers/kubevirt/scheduling-form.png?classes=shadow,border "Advanced Scheduling Settings")

+- `Node Affinity Preset Key` refers to the key of KubeVirt infra node labels.
+- `Node Affinity Preset Values` refers to the values of KubeVirt infra node labels.

+Node Affinity Preset type can be `hard` or `soft` and refers to the same notion of [Pod affinity/anti-affinity types](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#types-of-inter-pod-affinity-and-anti-affinity):
+- `hard`: the scheduler can't schedule the VM  unless the rule is met.
+- `soft`: the scheduler tries to find a node that meets the rule.
+If a matching node is not available, the scheduler still schedules the VM.

 It gives you a possibility to create your own unique scheduling options that override ours.
 For instance, you could avoid creation of Virtual Machines on database nodes etc.

+{{% notice note %}}
+Note that you can specify a `Node Affinity Preset Key` and leave `Node Affinity Preset Values` empty to constrain the VM to run on KubeVirt infra nodes that have a specific label key (whatever the values are).
+{{% /notice %}}

 ## Frequently Asked Questions